EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 ### Configuring quorum disk

-A shared disk that is accessible from both hosts is needed outside host servers.
+A shared disk that is accessible from both hosts is needed outside of the host servers.

 A quorum disk size should be larger than 512MB.
 - https://docs.microsoft.com/en-us/windows-server/failover-clustering/manage-cluster-quorum